 Funding and Scholarships Information

-Rowing is self-funded and receives financial support from LBSU Club Sports and Recreation Department, LBSU Associated Students and our alumni organization.
-However, LBSU does not offer athletic scholarships for either men’s or women’s rowing.
+Rowing is self-funded and receives financial support from LBSU Club Sports and Recreation Department, LBSU Associated Students and Beach Crew Alumni Association.
+However, LBSU does not offer athletic scholarships for either men’s or women’s rowing,